 The Golden Horseman on the Neustädter Markt is perhaps not the artistically most valuable, but the best-known memorial of Dresden.
 It is erected in the honour of August the Strong (1670 – 1733) as patron of the baroque construction of the King’s Town.

 The name Blockhaus refers to both the cubic structural shape and the purpose of the building as guard house at the New Town end of the Augustusbrücke bridge.
 The original plan of a pyramid-shaped building that should carry the equestrian statue of August the Strong (1670 – 1733) on top of it was rejected.
 Instead of that the control and customs station moved in there in 1755.
-Today the building is the place of events of the state government of Saxony.
+Today (spring 2021) the building is in reconstruction and after completion it will be the host of "archive of the avant-gardes", the collection of Egidio Marzona.

 In the course of construction of the baroque New King’s Town August the Strong (1670 – 1733) commissioned to build a Via triumphalis between Neustädter Markt and current Albertplatz – the Hauptstraße (High Street).
 The avenue planted with lime trees was considered at its formation in the 18th century to be the most glamourous street of Dresden and up to the opening of Brühl’s Terrace to the public in the year 1814 to be the main promenade of the town.
 Today the Hauptstraße is a pedestrian boulevard shaded by sycamores decorated with sculptures and fountains, inviting to stroll and stay in one of our holiday apartments in Dresden city centre.